 Broadly speaking, across the country, there are three types of law firm naming ethics rules, as follows:

 - Brand names are absolutely not OK, ever.

 - You can’t use brand names, but carve-outs exist for “lite” branding options.

-The idea is less to help lawyers than it is to protect the public from receiving false or misleading information — even though that definition is already separately codified at Rule 7.1.
+The idea is less to help lawyers than it is to protect the public from receiving false or misleading information.
 Meaning that, for most ethics agencies, brand names are not per se false or misleading; but if they actually were, they could be rooted out anyway.

-So, in the first instance, how is the public protected by the fact that some lawyers can’t use brand names?
+So, how is the public protected when law firms don’t use brand names?

 Short answer: It is not.
 Long answer: Doesn’t it help the public when lawyers use brand names?
 What does a legal consumer gain from a law firm name like Anderson & Jones?
 Outside of the limited brand utility that a law firm creates (“Anderson & Jones ” becomes synonymous with the law like Ford becomes synonymous with cars — that’s unlikely to happen), that name tells you nothing about the product that the law firm delivers.
 Doesn’t a brand name like “The Family Law Center of Denver” better educate the public about what a firm does?

 Nor is this “false or misleading.”

 In fact, it tells the legal consumer exactly what the law firm does, and where it does it.
 By and large, it’s more truthful than “Anderson & Jones,” which could mean anything, and which has to become a developed brand before attached services are associated with it in the public mind.
 There’s no more truthful advertising than a business name like Toys ‘R’ Us, and it also allows for a great head start on affiliating service notions with brand notions.